prachi1710/Naari/README.md

-# nakshtrahack
+# Naari
-This repository is for our hackathon named nakshtra
+This repository is for our hackathon named HackDay.